Path-Kernel Method for Differentiating Unstable Diffusions: Abstract

 \section{Abstract}

-We derive a path-kernel formula for the linear response of SDEs, where the perturbation applies to initial conditions, drift coefficients, and diffusion coefficients.
-It tempers the unstableness by gradually moving the path-perturbation to hit the probability kernel.
-Then we derive a pathwise sampling algorithm and demonstrate it on the Lorenz 96 system with noise.
+We derive and prove the path-kernel formula for the linear response (parameter-derivative of averaged statistics) of SDEs.
+The parameter may affect the drift coefficient, the diffusion coefficient, and the initial condition.
+The formula tempers the unstableness by gradually moving the derivative from path-perturbation to kernel-differentiation, without assuming hyperbolicity.
+We prove it by direct comparison of bundles of paths across different parameter values.
+We also derive a pathwise Monte Carlo algorithm for estimating linear responses and demonstrate it on the 40-dimensional noisy Lorenz--96 system.
+Our result provides a new computational tool for optimization, and has already led to a follow-up application to data assimilation.